bonusking007/aba-public-main/README.md

 	return ok and wrong or false
 end

--- NoClip loop สำหรับ main (ป้องกันชนกัน แต่ไม่ตก void)
 local noClipEnabled = false
 task.spawn(function()
 	while gui.Parent do
-		if loopMain and not roundPaused and not timerTpDone then if not noClipEnabled then
-				noClipEnabled = true
+		if loopMain and not roundPaused and not timerTpDone then if not noClipEnabled then noClipEnabled = true end local char = getChar()
-			end
-			local char = getChar()
 			if char then
 				for _, part in ipairs(char:GetDescendants()) do
-					if part:IsA("BasePart") then
-						part.CanCollide = false
+					if part:IsA("BasePart") then part.CanCollide = false end
 				end
-				end
-				-- ป้องกัน void: ถ้า Y ต่ำเกิน 0 ให้ดึงขึ้น
 				local hrp = getHRP()
 				if hrp and hrp.Position.Y < -10 then
 					pcall(function()